Breeje16/Audits/README.md

 - In 3 months time, Have jumped to Top 320 Wardens on Code4rena All time Leaderboard.
 - Have been among Top 50 Wardens consistently in 60/90 days Leaderboard on Code4rena.

+# Private Audit Process

-# What to Expect from my Private Audit Service
+Check out my Private Audit process description [here](Private-audit-process.md).

-- Comprehensive security assessments of your smart contracts.
-- Threat Modelling of your smart contracts.
-- Identification of vulnerabilities in smart contracts.
-- Recommendations on improving smart contract security.
-- Mitigation Review once the suggested changes have been implemented.

 If you're looking for an Independent smart contract auditor, Let's connect and discuss how I can help you secure your project.
-Reach out to me on Twitter [@0xBreeje](https://twitter.com/0xBreeje)
+Reach out to me on Twitter [@0xBreeje](https://twitter.com/0xBreeje).